-The shea tree grows wild and has a height of 6 to 12 meters and is most similar in species to the European oak.
+The shea tree grows wild and has a height of 6 to 12 metres and is most similar in species to the European oak.
 The large leaves are in clusters at the end of the branches and are elongated and rounded at the front with a wavy edge.
-The flowers grow in dense clusters of 50 up to 100 flowers.
-The flowers are beige-white and have a scent similar to honey.
-The fruits have a size of about 5 x 3 cm and the nut they contain has a thick shell.
-The ripe pulp is edible.
+The flowers grow in dense clusters of 50 to 100 flowers.
+The flowers are beige-white and smell similar to honey.
+The fruits are about 5 x 3 cm and the nut they contain has a thick shell.
+The ripe flesh is edible.

-The nuts have a similar shape to the fruit and are chestnut-like with a shiny brownish color.
-When the shell of the nut is cracked open, the shea nut kernel is obtained.
-Collection time is in May, June and July during the shea season, as this is when the fruit falls to the ground.
+The nuts have a similar shape to the fruit and are chestnut-like with a shiny brownish colour.
+If the shell of the nut is cracked open, one comes to the shea nut kernel.
+Collection time is in May, June and July during the shea season, because this is when the fruits fall to the ground.

 Synonym: Butyrospermum paradoxum, shea tree or also called shea tree

 The fruits of the shea tree are collected for extraction.
-This is followed by the removal of the pulp, which can be eaten.
-Subsequently, the obtained nuts are dried in the sun.
-Another option is to cook the nuts first and then dry them in the sun.
+The pulp is then removed and can be eaten.
+The nuts are then dried in the sun.
+Another possibility is to cook the nuts first and then dry them in the sun.

-To remove the shell, the nuts are gently handled with wooden gags and sieved through coarse-meshed baskets to separate the shells from the kernels.
+To remove the shells, the nuts are gently handled with wooden gags and sieved through coarse-meshed baskets to separate the shells from the kernels.
 The small parts of the shells fall to the ground or are blown away by the wind and the kernels remain in the basket.
 The kernels are then passed through a press mill and then roasted in an oven.
-This is the only way to extract the oil from the nut afterwards.
+This is the only way to extract the oil from the nut.
 Once the crushed, roasted nuts have cooled down again, they are ground in a grinder or grating bowl.
 This mass is stirred by hand until the oil separates from the water.
-It is then heated, filtered, cold-stirred and finally packaged.
+It is then heated, filtered, stirred cold and finally packaged.

 - Grind kernels

-- Stir by hand until oil separates from water
+- Stir by hand until the oil separates from the water

-- Gently boil the mixture so that the remaining water dissolves
+- Gently cook the mixture so that the remaining water dissolves